-Viagra Factory Fumes Are Arousing A Whole Irish Town, Say The Men, Manufacturer Pfizer Says Otherwise
+Viagra Factory Fumes Are Arousing Men In An Irish Town, Manufacturer Pfizer Says Otherwise

 “One whiff and you’re stiff.”

-The factory went up in 1998, and townsfolk say that, nine months later, there was an increase in babies in the town. says nursing home worker Rita Rimington.
+The factory went up in 1998, and townsfolk say that nine months later, there was an increase in babies in the town, says nursing home worker Rita Rimington.

 “There were women having babies all the time, there were babies everywhere.”

 Alas, it’s all just an “amusing myth,” manufacturer Pfizer claims.
-A spokesperson pointed out that Irish manufacturing and environmental laws would throw a wet blanket on the idea that chemical-laden smoke, powerful enough to have a demonstrable physical affect on hundreds of people, would simply not fly with the Irish government.
+A spokesperson pointed out that Irish manufacturing and environmental laws would throw a wet blanket on the idea that chemical-laden smoke, powerful enough to have a demonstrable physical effect on hundreds of people, would simply not fly with the Irish government.

 “Our manufacturing processes have always been highly sophisticated as well as highly regulated.”

-And in fact, another nearby factory manufacturers another Pfizer product: the cholesterol-lowering drug Lipitor.
+And in fact, another nearby factory manufacturers another Pfizer product; the cholesterol-lowering drug Lipitor.
 No word on whether or not the townsfolk have lower cholesterol thanks to the fumes.

-Myth or not, the townsfolk of Rinkgaskiddy have embraced their reputation as being a love den thanks to their Viagra facotry.
-In fact, the town’s reputation even inspired a 2009 film, Hard Times (we swear we’re not making this up), about a group of thieves who rob a Viagra factory and, when cornered, dump it into the town well.
+Myth or not, the townsfolk of Rinkgaskiddy have embraced their reputation as being a love den thanks to their Viagra factory.
+In fact, the town’s reputation even inspired a 2009 film, Hard Times (we swear we’re not making this up), about a group of thieves who rob a Viagra factory, and when cornered, dump it into the town well.
 The drug “pollutes” the town’s water supply, leading to the men of the town living in a perpetual state of sexual arousal.

 Life imitates art, as they say.